rwebaz/Go-Lessons-Project/README.md

 # Go-Lessons-Project

-A Git Hub repo of Go Lessons emphasizing the Markdown and Kramdown engines
+A GitHub repo of Lessons and Articles that emphasize the GO development engine